andydlindsay/jun21-2021/w01d04/README.md

 # W01D04 - Callbacks!

 ### To Do
-- [ ] Functions as values
+- [x] Functions as values
-- [ ] Function calling vs function passing
+- [x] Function calling vs function passing
-- [ ] Callbacks and higher order functions
+- [x] Callbacks and higher order functions
-- [ ] Anonymous functions
+- [x] Anonymous functions
-- [ ] Arrow functions
+- [x] Arrow functions
-- [ ] Make our own higher order function
+- [x] Make our own higher order function

+* map => transformation on an array
+* filter => removes certain elements from an array
+* forEach => perform an operation on each element of an array
+* reduce => takes an array and "reduces" it to a single value